0

 • Serotonin regulation: Estrogen boosts the enzyme tryptophan hydroxylase (which produces serotonin), reduces monoamine oxidase A (which breaks serotonin down), and suppresses the serotonin reuptake transporter—ultimately increasing serotonin availability.

-• Mood implications: These estrogen-mediated changes in serotonin and brain structure help explain why declining estrogen can contribute to mood disorders, memory issues, and depression during the menopausal transition.
+• Mood implications: These estrogen-related changes in serotonin and brain chemistry help explain why some women notice shifts in mood and mental clarity during the menopausal transition.

-Study insight: This review highlights that maintaining estrogen levels in midlife—and thus its positive effects on serotonin and neural plasticity—may help prevent depressive symptoms and support cognitive function in women over 40.
+Study insight: This review highlights that maintaining estrogen levels in midlife—and thus its positive effects on serotonin and neural plasticity—may be associated with more stable moods and a clearer, more focused feeling in women over 40.

 🔗 Read the full review here.